Delhi HC seeks Union minister Harsh Vardhan's response on plea challenging his LS poll

 Dr Harsh Vardhan outlines impact of global warming in India

-In the parliamentary polls held in April-May, Vardhan won the Chandni Chowk seat defeating the Congress's Jai Prakash Agarwal and the Aam Aadmi Party's Pankaj Gupta.
+In the parliamentary polls held in April-May, Vardhan won the Chandni Chowk seat defeating the Congress' Jai Prakash Agarwal and the Aam Aadmi Party's Pankaj Gupta.